-- We urge the IMF to stop imposing austerity measures and privatisation, and focus instead on progressive tax reforms and debt relief or cancellation to increase government revenues for greater investment in public services.1 National governments should reject coercive IMF policies, seek debt relief or cancellation, expand tax revenues in fair ways and pursue new climate-specific funding opportunities to improve and rebuild health and education infrastructure.
+- We urge the IMF to stop imposing austerity measures and privatisation, and focus instead on progressive tax reforms and debt relief or cancellation to increase government revenues for greater investment in public services. - National governments should reject coercive IMF policies, seek debt relief or cancellation, and expand tax revenues in fair ways to rebuild public health and education workforces and infrastructure.
 They should demand the democratisation of decisions on debt relief and cancellation, with the creation of a UN Framework Convention on Sovereign Debt, and support the UN Framework Convention on Tax.
 They should also prioritise the substantive gender equality commitments made in the groundbreaking Beijing Declaration and Platform for Action 30 years old this year by ensuring that women's rights are upheld in economic policy. - Education ministries should collaborate with finance ministries to ensure that at least 20% of national budgets are allocated to education, in line with global benchmarks.
-They should ensure there are sufficient numbers of trained and qualified teachers, fairly remunerated, and focus on increasing funding to build more schools, improve school infrastructure and learning materials, support professional development for teachers, and reduce the burden of unpaid care work for women teachers. - Health ministries should work with finance ministries to allocate more resources to public health facilities, improve healthcare infrastructure, and provide mental health support for workers.
+They should ensure there are sufficient numbers of trained and qualified teachers, who are fairly remunerated and have access to professional development and support to reduce the burden of unpaid care work that falls particularly on women teachers.
+There is also a need to ensure that schools are gender responsive and inclusive and to focus on increasing funding to build more schools, improve school infrastructure and ensure learning materials that are accessible for all learners including those with diverse needs. - Health ministries should work with finance ministries to ensure the achievement of the Abuja Declaration benchmark of allocating 15% of national budget towards healthcare.
+They need to recruit more health workers, ensuring they are fairly remunerated, allocate more resources to public health facilities, improve healthcare infrastructure, and provide mental health support for workers.

 These measures aim to create a more equitable and effective public service system, in line with States' human rights obligations and the Sustainable Development Goals (SDGs), to serve the needs of communities better.

-^{1.} See ActionAid (2025) Who Owes Who: External debts, climate debts and reparations in the Jubilee Year. https://actionaid.org/publications/2025/ who-owes-who
+1. See ActionAid International (2025) Who Owes Who: External debts, climate debts and reparations in the Jubilee Year. https://actionaid.org/ publications/2025/who-owes-who